TimoGuy/BTZC_game_engine/Hawsoo_devnotes.md

     - Bc it seems like everything that needs to use the AFA data handle part of the animator is accessing it from _not_ the renderer, so it should be somewhere else.

 - [ ] BUGFIX: When selecting an object that has a debug mesh render job, when you switch context from level editor to animation frame action data editor, it crashes bc it can't find the mesh job renderable (dangling pointer).
+    - Confirmed that it's when it's displaying a deformed mesh (so if play mode is on and it's player model)
+    - [ ] ~~WORKAROUND: Make it so that only can change context when not in play mode?~~
+        - Nahh, this wouldn't work.
+I just need to remove all debug meshes and lines removed when switching contexts.
+    - [ ] BONUS POINTS: just remove all debug meshes and lines when in the animator editor context.